BrianSemiglia/Cycle.swift/README.md

 ## Reasoning

 ### Change without Change
-Applications are functions that transform events into effects.
+Applications are functions that transform values based on events.
 However, functional programming discourages mutability.
 How can something change without changing?
 Cycle attempts to answer that question with a flip-book like model.
 Just as every frame of a movie is unchanging, so can be view-models.
 Change is only produced once a frame is fed into a projector and run past light, or rendered rather.
 In the same way, Cycle provides the scaffolding necessary to feed an infinite list of view-models into drivers to be procedurally rendered.

 ### Truth
 Objects typically maintain their own version of the truth.
 This has the potential to lead to many truths, sometimes conflicting.
 These conflicts can cause stale/incorrect data to persist.
 A single source of truth provides consistency for all.